MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-view-entities-aggregated-health.md

 - [Optional] The cluster health policy settings used to evaluate health.

-- [Optional] Filters that return events only with certain health states (for example, errors only, or both warnings and errors).
+- [Optional] Filters for events, nodes, and applications that specify which entries are of interest and should be returned in the result (for example, errors only, or both warnings and errors).
+Note that all events, nodes, and applications are used to evaluate the entity aggregated health, regardless of the filter.

 ### API
 To get node health through the API, create a FabricClient and call the **GetNodeHealthAsync** method on its HealthManager.